mortbopet/LLMAnki/README.md

 ### 4. Active Recall
 Cards should require genuine recall, not just recognition.
 The answer shouldn't be guessable from the question.

+The system prompt contains a specification of a JSON schema which the LLM should return its answer in, s.t., LLMAnki is able to parse and provide UI elements for the response.
+When modifying the system prompt **do not change or remove this part**.

 ### Card Type Guidelines